microsoft/Intune-ACSC-Windows-Hardening-Guidelines/README.md

     - This Custom configuration profile will be found in the [Microsoft Endpoint Manager Admin Center](https://aka.ms/memac), under: *Devices > Windows > Configuration profiles*
 5. A PowerShell script, named: *UserApplicationHardening-RemoveFeatures*
     - This PowerShell script will be found in the [Microsoft Endpoint Manager Admin Center](https://aka.ms/memac), under: *Devices > Windows > PowerShell scripts*
+6. Multiple PowerShell scripts, each corresponding to the name of the [registry key they configure](docs/Policies%20configured%20via%20registry.md)

 >Note: When using Graph Explorer, you may need to consent to permissions if you have not done so before.
 For more information, please see [Working with Graph Explorer](https://docs.microsoft.com/en-us/graph/graph-explorer/graph-explorer-features).